didi/mand-mobile/site/docs/introduce.en-US.md

 * <b>Unified visual specification</b>

-    Designed and maintained by the Drip Strategic Business Unit Designer to ensure a high level of visual consistency within and between projects.
+    Designed and maintained by designers of DiDi Strategic Business Department to ensure a high\-level visual consistency within and among projects.

 * <b>Strictly controlled Bundle volume </b>

-    Provide on-demand loading capabilities, use flexibility, avoid the introduction of useless code, and export the `es`, `umd` two format packages.
-The `es` package size is only `139kb (gzip 34kb)`, and the final size of `umd` format is only `135kb (gzip 33kb)`.
+    Provide on-demand loading capabilities and flexible use, avoid the import of useless code, and export two format packages, `es` and `umd`.
+The `es` package size is only `139kb (gzip 34kb)`, and the final size of `umd` is only `135kb (gzip 33kb)`.

 * <b>Flexible style theme</b>

-    UI style configurable, flexible and easy to adapt to different design styles.
+    UI style is configurable, flexible and easy to adapt to different design styles.

-* <b>Supports TypeScript</b>
+* <b>Support TypeScript</b>

 #### Version
 - [![npm package](http://img.shields.io/npm/v/mand-mobile.svg?style=flat-square)](http://npmjs.com/package/mand-mobile)